gazpachu/joanmira/pages/blog/2016-01-20---tutorial-build-a-weather-app-with-react/index.md

 });
 ```

-Next stage is to setup the live reload server.
+The next stage is to set up the live reload server.
 This module will reload the browser automatically each time there's a change in our code.
 This is a really nice feature!
 In this case, we are going to pass a test filter to the livereload module, so that it will check our compiled CSS and JS files before reloading the browser.
 You can read more about the module documentation [here](https://github.com/hiddentao/gulp-server-livereload).

 ```javascript
 // Live reload server settings